LSU Tigers threatened with arrest for smoking after national title win: report

 Nobody was arrested.

 Burrow was named the Offensive Player of the Game thanks to his performance in the title game.
-He was 31-for-49 with 463 passing yards, four touchdown passes and a rushing touchdown.
+He was 31-for-49 with 463 passing yards, five touchdown passes and a rushing touchdown.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM